raspberrypilearning/spinning-flower-wheel/README.md

 - A geared motor
 - A wheel
 - Jumper Cables
-- A straw
+- A paper cup
-- Paper
+- Paper to create flowers or pin wheels from
 - Scissors
-- Pins
+- Pins and blue tac

 ### Software
 - [Pibrella Python Library](http://pibrella.com/#setup)